-The Leonberger is a dog of German origin, impressive in size and elegant in appearance, with a long coat of a brilliant lion-reddish color and a typical black mask covering his face.
-The Leonberger is well known in many countries while in some others the Leonberger is still considered a rare breed.
+The Leonberger is a dog of German origin, impressive in size and elegant in appearance, with a long coat of brilliant lion-red color and a typical black mask covering its face.
+The Leonberger is well known in many countries, while in some others it is still considered a rare breed.

-The first official documentation of the breed dates back to the first half of the nineteenth century when the municipal councilor, Mr. Heinrich Essig of the Swabian town of Leonberg, near Stuttgart, gave this name to a breed of dogs that he had begun to select in his own kennel.
+The first official documentation of the breed dates back to the first half of the nineteenth century, when the alderman, Mr. Heinrich Essig, of the Swabian town of Leonberg, near Stuttgart, gave this name to a breed of dogs that he had begun to select in his own kennel.

-Leonbergers should be a dog with a decent substance, yet be elegant in movement and have a gentle nature.
-The Leonberger is tall and strong, with a distinct sexual dimorphism.
-Females are typically 65-75 cm (25 1/2 - 29 1/2 inches) at withers and weigh about 48 kg (105 lbs).
-Males are typically 72-80 cm (28 - 31 1/2 inches) at withers with an average weight of over 60 kg (132 lbs).
-They are double coated and come in many shades of yellow-brown (from a sand color to dark reddish brown) and often have black tips on their guard hairs.
-The most distinguishing feature is a black facial mask.
+The Leonberger should be a dog of decent substance, yet elegant in movement and gentle in nature.
+The Leonberger is large and strong, with a distinct sexual dimorphism.
+Females are typically 65-75 cm (25 1/2 – 29 1/2 inches) at the withers and weigh approximately 48 kg (105 lbs).
+Males are typically 72-80 cm (28 – 31 1/2 inches) at the withers with an average weight of over 60 kg (132 lbs).
+They are double coated and come in many shades of yellow-brown (from a sand color to dark reddish brown) and often have black tips to their guard hairs.
+The most distinctive feature is a black face mask.

-The Leonberger is not a typical working dog, bred to serve one specific purpose.
-But over time, due to his impressive size he has been used as keeper and guardian of the farms and for towing light loads.
+The Leonberger is not a typical working dog, bred for a specific purpose.
+However, over time, due to its impressive size, it has been used as a farm guard and for pulling light loads.